scikit-image/scikit-image/doc/source/skips/1-governance.rst

 - **Code and major documentation changes, and changes to the API** require agreement by *two* core developers *and* no disagreement or requested changes by a core developer on the issue or pull request page (lazy consensus).
-In the case of disagreement or requested changes, core developers are expected to wait about a week for others to give their opinion if they’re not confident that others would agree.
+In the case of disagreement or requested changes, core developers are expected to wait at least 5 days for others to give their opinion if they’re not confident that others would agree.

 - **Changes to the API principles** require a :ref:`SKIP <skip>` and follow the